 |Photo Credit: Fifty Shades Darker / Universal Pictures|

-Fifty Shades of Grey concluded with the literal door closing in Christian's face and aspirations of making Ana his full submissive.
-But she leaves of her own free will (yay!!).
-Darker brings them back together after the tiniest of separations.
-Their relationship zips through to-be-determined phases as Ana makes demands of what she wants of her boyfriend.
-Her new boss becomes creepy and possessive.
-Christian's ex-sub Leila taunts them after suffering a mental breakdown.
-Kim Basinger appears as Christian's ex-dominant who simply can't let him go.
+Fifty Shades of Grey concluded with the literal door closing in Christian's (Jamie Dornan) face along with his aspirations of making Anastasia (Dakota Johnson) his full-time submissive.
+She leaves of her own free will (yay!!) to bigger and better things ahead until Darker brings them back together after the tiniest of separations.
+But a dosage of obstacles start challenging their relationship as Ana tries to establish new demands from 'the boyfriend' and her boss Jack Hyde (Eric Johnson) becomes creepy and possessive over her as his assistant.
+Meanwhile ghosts from Christian's past like an ex-sub Leila (Bella Heathcote) and ex-dominant (Kim Basinger) simply can't let him go.

-Established from the get-go by director Sam-Taylor Johnson, Fifty Shades' world remains visually elegant and sleek.
-Even with production and costume team changes, her influence remains with the opulent, minimalist sets and luxurious wardrobes.
-Even the soundtrack, initially kicked off with Beyonce, The Weekend and Ellie Goulding, is matched this time around with 'not being in love equates dying a thousand deaths' ballads by Sia, Taylor Swift with Zayn Malik, John Legend and Halsey.
-With the exception of a new avenue for the story to wander, Foley's imprint is nearly impotent.
+Established from the get-go by director Sam-Taylor Johnson, Fifty Shades's world remains visually elegant and sleek.
+Even with writing, production, and costume team alterations, her influence continues with the sequel's opulent, minimalist sets and luxurious wardrobes.
+Even the soundtrack, which initially kicked off with Beyonce, The Weekend and Ellie Goulding, is matched this time around with 'not being in love equates dying a thousand deaths' ballads by Sia, Taylor Swift with Zayn Malik, John Legend and Halsey.
+With the exception of a new avenue for the story to wander, Foley serving as the new director imprint is nearly impotent.

-Unlike most vanilla adaptations where the book rarely lives up to the movie or makes non-readers into fans, this falls right in line for whom the film is made: E.L.
+Unlike most adaptations where the book rarely lives up to the movie or transforms non-readers into fans, Fifty Shades Darker falls right in line for whom the film is made: E.L.
 James, her devoted readers, and perhaps curious hound-dogs.
-But for all intents purposes, Fifty Shades Darker is posh enough to gawk at, but for all the sex critics clamored for and still didn't get, the story is still bound as a hot mess.
+For all intents purposes, the sequel is posh enough to gawk at.
+But if you're looking for anything more than sex, which critics clamoured for and still didn't get, the story leaves everyone and everything pretty much impotent.

 for readers: ★★★